ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

 # Dashboard configuration
 Having a data collection layer up and runnig and data coming to InfluxDB, we can start with Grafana dashboard configuration.

-## Step 1: Configuring data sources
+## Configuring data sources

 ###InfluxDB

-InfluxDB Primary is the primary data source for the _BlueCompute_ dashboard.
+InfluxDB Primary is the primary data source for the BlueCompute dashboard.
 It is installed by default in Grafana.

 **Configuration**

-- Open the URL: `http://\{dashboard_server_ip}:3000/datasources` in the browser, where {dashboard_server_ip} is the address of your grafana server.

-- Enter the name of the data source, InfluxDB URL and database name.

-- Select InfluxDB as Data Source type.
+Open the URL: `http://\<grafana_hostname>:3000/datasources` in the browser and enter the name of the data source, InfluxDB URL and database name.
+Select InfluxDB as Data Source type.

 ![influxdb_datasource](images/influxdb_datasource.png)

-- Click `Save & Test`.
+Click Save & Test.

 ###New Relic APM

-Detailed dashboards for _BlueCompute_ components monitored by New Relic are rendered based on New Relic Data Source.
+Detailed dashboards for BlueCompute components monitored by New Relic are rendered based on New Relic Data Source.

 **Installation**